azat-co/fullstack-javascript/chapter4/chapter4.md

 apples (data models).

-Note that this mock data set can be easily substituted by assigning REST API endpoints of your back end to `url` properties in Backbone.js collections, models, or both, and calling the `fetch()` method on them.
+Note that this mock data set can be easily substituted by assigning REST API endpoints of your backend to `url` properties in Backbone.js collections, models, or both, and calling the `fetch()` method on them.

 Now to make the user experience a little bit better, we can add a new